Barrage (dam): Environmental impacts

 Dam construction has several effects on the economy and the environment.
 Specifically, there are several ways in which the environment can be affected by dam construction.
 Species richness is usually measured to determine the effect of a dam on the ecosystem surrounding it.
 To observe the species richness, scientists collect data on the fish and animal populations before and after construction of the dam.
 With that data, they are able to see how the population size increased or decreased.
 In some cases, it was found that the species richness was less downstream from a dam compared to further upstream.
 Inhibiting the volume of water was shown to be detrimental to species diversity and richness.
 Also, at the entrance of dams, there are fewer nutrients due to the high-water flow reducing the ecosystem's reproduction standard.
 Along with species richness, plankton diversity can be an indicator of the ecosystem's ability to handle the newly-built dam.
 It has been shown that dams can have an effect on the migration of fish, leading to less reproduction.
 There are many small factors that can have a relatively large effect on the river ecosystems, such as species richness, water volume and nutrient levels.
 Different experiments have been done that looked into each of these individually and were able to determine why some dams cause such effects.
 While there is substantial evidence, including case studies, that points to dam construction having environmental impact, there are also studies that show less damage than expected.
 Looking at plankton near some dams has shown that plankton is able to continue to live through changes to its habitat.
 Changes such as the pH levels near dams have been recorded, and plankton was minimally affected.
 Other species, however, such as trout, are affected more, due to the physical dam inhibiting their migration and reproduction paths.
 Barrage dams control the amount of water going through them, leading to differences in the amount of water upstream and downstream from the dam.
 This discrepancy has different effects on different species native to the area.
 While there can be reduced flow downstream, there can also be problems upstream.
 Dams can have buildup of pressure that fish are not accustomed to, and they migrate further upstream, causing part of the river to have reduced population sizes.
-Although there are environmental effects that come with building new dams, there are also economic benefits from a dam.
-Without dams, it would be much harder to farm and grow livestock.
-The irrigation technology that comes with building a dam can exceed the risk factor.